-I served Paula Deen’s cornbread dressing at my family’s Thanksgiving celebration several years ago.
+I served Paula Deen’s Southern cornbread dressing at my family’s Thanksgiving celebration several years ago.

 Served with gravy and a dollop of sweet cranberry sauce, this is the epitome of all holiday sides.

 If you grew up in the South, I know you’ll love this recipe.
 And if not, let’s take a quick look at what cornbread dressing is!

 Dressing is baked outside the turkey, while the stuffing can either be cooked inside or out.

 It’s easy to remember the difference: stuffing is typically stuffed inside a bird, and dressing is not.

 But it’s also kind of a geographical thing.
 Southerners call it dressing, while up north, the word stuffing is used more often.

 No matter what you this classic Christmas side dish, it’s a must-have at every holiday table.